helloturbine/turbine-docs/docs/records/skus.md

 ![Order Index Page](../../static/img/add_barcode.gif)

-## How to identify the product ID and variant ID of a SKU
+## How to find the Shopify product ID and variant ID of a SKU

-There are two methods to find the product and variant IDs of a SKU
+There are two methods to find the Shopify product and variant IDs of a SKU

 **Method 1**: SKU Details Screen:
 * Navigate to the SKU details screen.
-* Below the Remote SKU information, you will find both the product and variant IDs.
+* Below the Remote SKU information, you will find both the Shopify product and variant IDs.

 **Method 2**: Channels for this SKU:
 * On the SKU details page, scroll down to "Channels for this SKU."
 * Right-click the Shopify link, copy the link.
 * Paste the link into a blank page.
-* This will enable you to identify both the product and variant IDs associated with the SKU.
+* This will enable you to identify both the Shopify product and variant IDs associated with the SKU.

 ## SKU Details